ownaginatious/fbchat-archive-parser/README.rst

 -----------------------------------------------------------

 For some reason, Facebook seems to randomly swap names for IDs.
 In recent times, it has gotten worse.
-You can have the parser resolve the names via Facebook itself.
-With the `--resolve` flag.
-Keep in mind this is a beta feature and may not work perfectly.
+You can have the parser resolve the names via Facebook itself with the ``--resolve`` flag.
+Keep in mind, this is a beta feature and may not work perfectly.

 .. code:: text